Prometheus monitoring example

 Another important metric is the time a web server takes to respond to the data.
 The important metric here is time to the first byte (TTFB).
 This measures how long it takes for your application to send data.
 Time to the first byte refers to the time between the browser requesting a page and when it receives the first byte of information from the server.
 If this metric exceeds the usual, you may need caching, faster storage, or a better CPU.

 Let us take the example of the content delivery network (CDN); what is an excellent time to the first byte?
 On average, anything with a TTFB under 100 ms is fantastic.
-Anything between 200-500 ms is standard, and anything between 500 ms and 1 second is less than ideal.
+Anything between 200 and 500 ms is standard, and anything between 500 ms and 1 second is less than ideal.
 Anything more significant than 1 second should likely be investigated further.

 Docker metrics come from the Docker platform.
-This may include container health checks, the number of online and offline nodes in a cluster, and the number of containers and actions.
-These container actions may be stopped, paused, and running.
-So we have built-in metrics provided by Docker to give additional visibility to the running containers.
+These may include container health checks, the number of online and offline nodes in a cluster, and the number of containers and actions.
+These container actions may be stopped, paused, or run.
+So, we have built-in metrics provided by Docker to give additional visibility to the running containers.
 When running containers in production, monitoring their runtime metrics, such as CPU and memory usage, is essential.

 Metrics from the Docker Platform are essential for containers when Docker stops and starts applications for you.
 You can’t gather one metric type without the other.
 For example, if you look at the application metrics, you only look at half of the puzzle and may miss the problem.